 Political scandal reportage by Maxa was nominated for the Pulitzer Prize by the Post, and he has written two non-fiction books.
 He wrote for the ABC-TV dramatic series “Capitol News” and for several years hosted a Saturday-morning, public affairs talk show on WRC-AM, the NBC owned-and-operated radio station in Washington, DC.

-Maxa is a graduate of Ohio University.
-He lives in St. Paul, Minnesota, and is the father of a grown son and daughter.
+Maxa lives in St. Paul, Minnesota, is the father of a grown son and daughter, and is a doting grandfather.